Nicolas Cage and the Temple of Contractual Obligation

 What’s wrong with Cage having to deal with the consequences of his actions?
 Why settle for arbitrary action sequences and amateur sleuthing?
 And, just as the movie opens with an embarrassingly obvious scene of exposition (two characters who are the longtime best friends of Cage and Jones ask them, “So how did you guys meet?”), it ends in an abandoned mall with a laborious explanation by a talking killer and further villainous actions cleared up by a trusting local detective who can sweep things under the rug, despite Cage already having been set up as a killer on the run by the press.
 Woe is the flunky who had to write up and file that report while the wise old detective attempts to stand in front of cameras explaining the situation.

 Luckily for Ghost Rider: Spirit of Vengeance, no sense of reality is required or expected.
-When your hero is guy with a flaming head, police action is only going to get in the way.
+When your hero is a guy with a flaming head, police action is only going to get in the way.
 And the producers were smart enough to hire the guys who directed the Crank series, Mark Neveldine and Brian Taylor, to take over for the writer/director for the first Ghost Rider (and one of the producers for the sequel) Mark Steven Johnson.
 That move made sure none of Johnson’s competent mediocrity would get in the way of whatever absurd violent nonsense Neveldine/Taylor would come up with.

-However, Neveldine/Taylor was obligated to deliver a PG-13 film (which was the very problem that prompted their departure from Jonah Hex).
+However, Neveldine/Taylor were obligated to deliver a PG-13 film (which was the very problem that prompted their departure from Jonah Hex).
 The notion of limiting the Crank guys to a PG-13 is more obscene than anything they could have come up with on their own.
 And, though the budget had been reduced to $75 million from the previous film’s $110 million, one would think that by shooting in Romania, home of many a DTV Seagal/Snipes/Van Damme film, would make up the difference.
 But, unless money doesn’t go as far in Romania as it used to, this might be a case of what Avi Lerner’s former partner Elie Samaha got sued out of the industry for doing, procuring the budget from outside investors based on one announced figure, but then actually making the film for a lot less and pocketing the rest.
 Lerner had nothing specifically to do with Ghost Rider: SOV, but the template is certainly there.
 This template is one that has quite clearly been followed in the past by Ghost Rider investor Ashok Amritraj who worked with Samaha on 14 films, including Battlefield Earth, which was the film at the center of Samaha’s lawsuit.

 The other key name in the Ghost Rider producing team and the “Elie Samaha Venn diagram” is Steven Paul, who has as bad a track record as Samaha ever did.
 Paul is famous for being the world’s youngest playwright on record (12 years old); the youngest agent (he started the Crystal Sky agency at 18); and the most youthful writer/producer/director (he made Falling in Love Again in 1980, when he was 20).
 His first public exposure was as an actor in a theatrical adaptation of Kurt Vonnegut’s Happy Birthday, Wanda June.
 And, one can assume from his 1982 adaptation of Vonnegut’s novel Slapstick****, that his creative maturity ceased back when he wrote his first play.